yerTools/simple-frontend-stack/README.md

 The CI/CD pipeline consists of these main jobs:

 1. **Build Job** - Builds and validates the application
-2. **Security Scanning** - Analyzes code for security vulnerabilities
-3. **Deploy Pages** - Deploys the frontend to GitHub Pages
+2. **Deploy Pages** - Deploys the frontend to GitHub Pages
-4. **Deploy Docker** - Builds and publishes multi-architecture Docker images
+3. **Deploy Docker** - Builds and publishes multi-architecture Docker images

 ### Trigger Events